euc-dev/ws1-sdk-intelligence/docs/Android/ndk-crash.md

     - `SIGSEGV` - 11
       - The signal is generated when a process tries to access a memory location not allocated to it.
     - `SIGSYS` - 31
-      - This signal is sent to process when an invalid argument is passed to a system call
+      - This signal is sent to process when an invalid argument is passed to a system call.

 - `signal_error_number`
   - `Number` - error number defined in the file <errno.h>.